aia39/AqUavplant-Dataset/README.md

-# AqUavplant-Dataset-Aquatic-Plant-Classification-and-Segmentation-High-Resolution-UAV-Image-Dataset-
+# AqUavplant Dataset: Aquatic Plant Classification and Segmentation High Resolution UAV Image Dataset
 AqUavplant Dataset: An Aquatic Plant Classification and Segmentation High-Resolution Image Dataset using Unmanned Aerial Vehicle RGB Camera.
 This repository is for custom data loader and benchmarking all the baselines in PyTorch.
-This work is the benchmarking code for AqUavplant dataset.
+This work is the benchmarking code for the AqUavplant dataset.
 The article is submitted to a journal and it is titled as 'AqUavplant Dataset: A High-Resolution Aquatic Plant Classification and Segmentation Image Dataset Using UAV'

 # Dataset download
 The dataset will be available upon article publication.
 It is uploaded privately in figshare.